digital-asset/daml/docs/source/daml-integration-kit/index.rst

 The current status of the integration kit is ALPHA.
 We are working towards BETA, and General Availability (GA) will come quite a bit later.
-The roadmap below explains what we mean by these different statuse, and what's missing to progres.
+The roadmap below explains what we mean by these different statuses, and what's missing to progress.

 ALPHA (current status)
   In the ALPHA status, the DAML Integration Kit is ready to be used by